maiyama18/ChatArtApp/README.md

 ChatArt
 ========

-ChatArt is an app designed to make your conversations with GPT models more enjoyable and efficient.
+ChatArt is a Mac application designed to make your conversations with GPT models more enjoyable and efficient.
 The app comes with a range of features to enhance your experience:

 - User-friendly native interface
 - Searchable conversation history
 - Customizable GPT parameters

+## Install

+- Download `ChatArt.zip` from [latest release page](https://github.com/maiyama18/ChatArtApp/releases/tag/0.9.0)
+- Unarchive the zip and move `ChatArt` to `Applications` directory

 ## ScreenShots